mcschmitz/kobibot/README.md

 **Analysis of WhatsApp data.**

-For over 7 years I have been in a WhatsApp Group chat with few of the funniest and lovely lunatics which I like to refer to as my friend from school.
-After switching to Threema for obvious reasons I asked oen of them to pass me a dump of 7 years of the group chat to see if I could find insights from the data.
+For over 6 years I have been in a WhatsApp Group chat with few of the funniest and lovely lunatics which I like to refer to as my friends from school.
+After switching to Threema for obvious reasons I asked one of them to pass me a dump of the group chat to see if I could find insights from the data.

 This project is still ongoing.
 For now three main parts are planned:
 1. Meta-Data Analysis